Magic Mike's Last Dance

-Magic Mike's Last Dance is a 2023 American comedy-drama film directed by Steven Soderbergh, written by Reid Carolin, and produced by Channing Tatum.
-It is the third installment in the Magic Mike trilogy, following Magic Mike (2012) and Magic Mike XXL (2015).
-The film stars Channing Tatum as the titular retired male stripper, who leaves Florida for London to help a socialite (Salma Hayek Pinault) produce a stage play.
+Magic Mike's Last Dance is a 2023 American comedy drama film directed by Steven Soderbergh, written by Reid Carolin, and produced by Channing Tatum.
+It is the third and final installment in the Magic Mike trilogy, following Magic Mike (2012) and Magic Mike XXL (2015).
+The film stars Tatum as the titular retired male stripper, who leaves Florida for London to help a socialite (Salma Hayek Pinault) produce a stage play.

-Originally intended to be digitally released exclusively onto HBO Max, following strong test screenings Warner Bros.
+Originally intended to be digitally released exclusively onto Max, following strong test screenings Warner Bros.
 Pictures opted to give the film a theatrical release.
-Magic Mike's Last Dance had its premiere at Miami Beach on January 25, 2023 and was released in the United States on February 10, 2023.
-The film has grossed $55 million worldwide and received mixed reviews from critics.
+Magic Mike's Last Dance had its premiere at Miami Beach on January 25, 2023, and was released in the United States on February 9, 2023.
+The film grossed $57 million worldwide and received mixed reviews from critics.

 Plot

 Former male stripper Mike Lane, who lost his furniture business during the COVID-19 pandemic, is now in his forties, still in Miami and a bartender for a catering company.
-At Maxandra "Max" Mendoza's fundraising event, Mike is recognized by Kim, a lawyer for Max's foundation.
+At Maxandra "Max" Mendoza's fundraising event, he is recognized by Kim, a woman he performed for, 10 years prior, now a lawyer for Max's foundation and happily married.
 Afterward, Mike is asked to speak with Max privately.

 Alone, Max says Kim told her about his prowess and asks how much for a lap dance.
 Mike says he is retired, but ultimately says $60,000 when pushed.
-Max says $6,000 with no 'happy ending', but during the dance she and Mike give in to passion and sleep together.
-The next morning, Mike refuses the $6,000, but Max offers him the $60,000 to go to London and the United Kingdom for a month.
-Mike agrees but only as her boyfriend.
-She accepts and they travel to London together.
-Max's ex-husband Roger gave her the Rattigan Theatre in their divorce settlement and she announces the theatrical production presently in place of the play Isabel Ascende will be halted for one month so Mike Lane can choreograph a special dance production.
+Max offers $6,000 with no 'happy ending'.
+The dance is very passionate, and they wake up together the next day.

+The next morning, Mike refuses the $6,000, but Max offers him the $60,000 to go to London and the United Kingdom for a month for a "job".
+Mike agrees but says he is done dancing.
+She insists it is strictly business (no sex), and they travel to London together.
+Max's ex-husband Roger gave her the Rattigan Theatre in their divorce settlement and she announces the theatrical production presently in place of the play Isabel Ascendant will be halted for one month so Mike can choreograph a special dance production.

 As Mike and Max discuss the logistics of this show she has come up with, her teenage daughter Zadie arrives.
 Distrustful of him, she explains that her mother tries to reinvent herself every few years.

 Auditions for potential dancers are soon underway.
-An actress from the original show Isabel Ascende shows up, wanting to participate.
+An actress from the original show Isabel Ascendant shows up, wanting to participate.
 This inspires them to rethink the new show with elements of the original, so they cast her.
-Going to dinner with a few of Max's London contacts, Mike feels out of his element.
-Later on, in the car, when Max moves toward physical intimacy with him and he pulls back, it upsets her.
+At dinner with Max and a few of her London contacts, Mike feels out of his element, and Max's friends say she will never divorce.

+Later on, in the car, when Max moves toward physical intimacy with Mike and he pulls back, it upsets her.
 The next day in rehearsal, she is excessively critical of his choreography.